 Nonprofits

-We partner with people who support our mission to improve education, health, and stability in the Midlands.
+We partner with people who support our mission to improve youth opportunity, health, financial stability, and resiliency in the Midlands.
 These include local nonprofits, government entities, and other organizations who share our values.

 COMMUNITY IMPACT PARTNERS